SouthernMethodistUniversity/access/sections/ethics.md

 ### Thinking in terms of "levels of impact"

-An "impact approach" (Drawing from [Markham](https://scholar.google.com/citations?user=yJVjdVUAAAAJ&hl=en&oi=ao) foregrounds:
+An "impact approach" foregrounds:

 > "... the possible or probable impact, rather than the prevention of impact in the first place.
 It acknowledges that we change the world as we conduct even the smallest of scientific studies, and therefore, we must take some personal responsibility for our methods."
+[A. Markham](https://scholar.google.com/citations?user=yJVjdVUAAAAJ&hl=en&oi=ao)

 Let's focus on three levels of impact:
 1. Direct impacts on people,